Gavriil1/arcadegame/README.md

 ###  HTML Validation

-We utilized the W3C Markup Validation Service to validate the HTML of our website.
+Check grammar and spelling: We utilized the W3C Markup Validation Service to validate the HTML of our website.
 The Home and 404 pages passed validation with no errors.
 However, the feedback page shows a warning.
-Since this line of code  is taken from EmailJs API for a form to work, I leave everything as it is
+Since it's just a warning, I decided to leave everything as it is.

 <details><summary>Home</summary>